cursey/reframework-book/src/api_cs/examples/additional-save-slots.md

 ## 3. Polling With Callbacks

-Game singletons like `SaveServiceManager` are not yet created when your plugin loads.
+It's possible that game singletons like `SaveServiceManager` will not yet be created when your plugin loads.
 The standard pattern is to register a per-frame callback that polls until the singleton is ready:

 ```csharp
 [Callback(typeof(UpdateBehavior), CallbackType.Pre)]